renebrummel/ForNAV.TrainingModules/Modules/20 Add Reports To An Extension/AddReportsToExtension.Trainer.md

 * Download the extension we made in Create a Report
 * Unpack extension
 * Open in VS Code, fix errors and other things
+* Explain the ForNAV Report AL files and the Layout files
+* Explain necesary dependencies
 * Create new header line report
 * Save as AL File in the extension
 * Publish